OpenWebAdvocacy/website/src/posts/break-googles-search-monopoly-without-breaking-the-web.md

 Court documents reveal that Microsoft offered $4 billion per year for this placement back in 2015\.
 While future offers might be significantly lower in the absence of a bidding war with Google, the value of default placement on Apple’s platforms is so high that **a non-Google search engine would almost certainly be willing to pay between $500 million and $1 billion per year for the opportunity.**

-Combined with increasing global regulatory pressure on the browser engine ban on iOS, as well as our proposed remedies that promote broader browser competition and platform investment, Apple will have both the financial means and significant pressure to increase its investment in Safari and WebKit, even without Google’s payments.
+Combined with increasing global regulatory pressure on the browser engine ban on iOS, as well as our proposed remedies that promote broader browser competition and platform investment, and given their other many revenue streams and the importance of maintaining their brand recognition, Apple will have both the financial means and significant pressure to increase its investment in Safari and WebKit, even without Google’s payments.

 **For these reasons, we strongly support the DOJ’s position and advocate for the complete cancellation and long-term prohibition of all default search agreements between Apple and Google.**